Old Fan

 Old Fan is a product of an interest in Japanese themes during the Victorian era, which was manifested in what became known as the Anglo-Japanese style.
 This style can be found in china, silver, tiles, wallpaper and other decorative objects from the time.
 See a few examples of other Anglo-Japanese playing card designs below, all of which feature the ever-popular Japanese fan.

 The next image, below, is a comparison with the Bicycle Expert back.
-This is the only instance I can think of where one Bicycle design was pirated for another.
+This is the only instance I can think of where one Bicycle design was clearly based on another.
 The Expert back, in turn, was copied in a couple of Chas.
 Goodall designs in the United Kingdom, as shown on the Expert page.

 Like several other Bicycle back designs, Old Fan can be found in the form of a music deck.
 Below is a single Old Fan music card from my collection.
-The other known designs that were adapted for music decks are Emblem, Lotus, Safety, and Thistle (Sod).
+The other known designs that were adapted for music decks are Cupid (Sod), Emblem, Lotus, Safety, Thistle (Sod), and Wheel No. 1.
 The Emblem single appears to be from the same music deck as this Old Fan example.
-There is no evidence that Russell and Morgan or the United States Playing Card Company ever issued such decks, so it is my assumption that blank faced Bicycle decks were purchased and the music elements were then printed by third party printers.
+There is no evidence that Russell and Morgan or the United States Playing Card Company ever issued such decks, so it is my assumption that blank faced Bicycle decks were purchased and the music elements were then printed by a third party printer.